Rovinj Old Town with colourful houses on the Adriatic

 Lone Bay

-A peaceful pebble beach set in a protected bay, ideal for swimming and calm seaside moments.
+A quiet pebble beach set in a protected bay, well suited for swimming and calm seaside afternoons.

 Cuvi Beach